codykimb/CodyKimbPortfolio/README.md

 SO THAT I can review samples of their work and assess whether they're a   good candidate for an open position

 Acceptance Criteria
-IVEN I need to sample a potential employee's previous work WHEN I load their portfolio
+GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
 THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them
 WHEN I click one of the links in the navigation